Ndutaaah2004/Ndutaah/README.md

 ### Footer

 The footer contains information about the bank, such as its address, phone number, and email address.
 The footer also contains links to the bank's social media pages.

+NOTED.
+I think am having a problem in pulling